There are several items you need to consider when setting up or starting a new fund, most importantly the following questions:

 In most cases the answer is yes, but not necessarily.
 There are several factor and considerations to determine whether or not to be regulated, such as where is the manager domiciled, the fund domiciled, and where and whom is the fund marketed to.

 Again, there are several factors and considerations to be discussed before deciding on a jurisdiction.
 Domicile of the manager and investors, requirements and complexity of the regulation in each jurisdiction, and lastly the perception of a jurisdiction to your investors.

 3. How do I apply for the fund license?

 Many investment managers will approach a law firm, which is perfectly fine.
 However, the best approach would be to use a fund professional who can advise you on every aspect, start to finish, for the formation and operation of a fund.
 This typically saves you time and money.

 4. Who do I need to set up the fund?

-You would use several service providers apart from the investment manager including fund professional, law firm, directors prime broker, banker, auditor and administrator.
+You would use several service providers to help setup a hedge fund apart from the investment manager including fund professional, law firm, directors prime broker, banker, auditor and administrator.